Patterns behind Chaos: Forecasting Data Movement for Efficient Large-Scale MoE LLM Inference: Case Study 1: Wafer-scale GPU Architecture Design for MoE Serving

 \underline{Global CP Data Structures: } As shown in \autoref{fig:5_architecture}(c), the Global CP maintains two structures.
 The expert distribution table stores each expert's initial die ID and distribution status as an $n$-bit binary code, where each bit indicates expert presence on the corresponding die.
 The cross-token heatmap records expert activation patterns over time, providing historical data for prediction generation.

-\underline{PDU Prediction Table: } Each PDU stores a prediction table with two key fields per expert: the cp\_en bit indicating whether the expert should be cached locally (calculated by Global CP and transferred before computation), and the is\_local bit tracking whether the expert is already cached (maintained by PDU itself).
+\underline{PDU Prediction Table: } Each PDU stores a prediction table with two key fields per expert: the cp\_en bit indicating whether the expert should be cached locally (calculated by Global CP and transferred to each die), and the is\_local bit tracking whether the expert is already cached in local HBM.